Ballard Locks – Large from Seattle’s Child on Vimeo.

 Juanita Beach Park (North Kirkland)

 A wide sandy beach and shallow water make this Eastside park a summer go-to.
-Grassy lawn, picnic tables and BBQs are first come, first served.
+Grassy lawns, picnic tables and BBQs are first come, first served.
 A wide, smooth path that circles Juanita Beach Park is great for riding bikes.
 Or get adventurous and rent a stand-up paddleboard.
 More pluses: A playground, wrap-around dock, and small marsh area with wooden bridges, perfect for viewing birds such as great blue herons and turtles bathing in the sun.

 Picnic Pointers: Check out the Juanita Farmers Market for your picnic purchases, happening every Friday 3-7 pm June-September.